Parishioner sponsors girl for confirmation

-Parishioner sponsors girl for confirmation 2 hrs ago 0 Facebook Twitter SMS Email Vee Garry-Chiulli, center, Gina Scolara, left, and her sister, Nina, a recent graduate of Venice High School, attend a graduation party.
+Parishioner sponsors girl for confirmation 22 min ago 0 Facebook Twitter SMS Email Vee Garry-Chiulli, center, Gina Scolara, left, and her sister, Nina, a recent graduate of Venice High School, attend a graduation party.
 Garry-Chiulli sponsored Gina for her confirmation at Epiphany Cathedral in Venice.
 COURTESY PHOTO Facebook Twitter SMS Email Print Save Love 0 Funny 0 Wow 0 Sad 0 Angry 0 Facebook Twitter SMS Email Print Save Recommended for you Load comments × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Featured Businesses Charlotte Sun 23170 Harborview Road, Port Charlotte, FL 33980 941-206-1000 Website Find a local business Latest e-Edition Venice Gondolier Sun To view our latest e-Edition click the image on the left.

 Post a comment as